-- How quantitative and qualitative outcome data was analyzed.
-Describe the statistical tools used to analyze quantitative data (e.g., descriptive statistics, chisquare) and methods used for analyzing qualitative data (identifying themes, content analysis, etc.). - The strategy for determining whether outcomes were due to the project and not some other factor(s) unrelated to the project, including a description of a comparison group, when applicable. - If multiple types of interventions were employed, include a description of how the separate effects on outcome variables of each type of the intervention were determined, if possible.
+- How the outcome data were collected, the timing of data collection, and the data source(s) used. - How quantitative and qualitative outcome data was analyzed.
+Describe the statistical tools used to analyze quantitative data (e.g., descriptive statistics, chisquare) and methods used for analyzing qualitative data (identifying themes, content analysis, etc.). - The strategy for determining whether recidivism rates and other outcomes were due to the project and not some other factor(s) unrelated to the project, including a description of a comparison group or pre- post-comparisons. - If multiple types of interventions were employed, include a description of how the separate effects on outcome variables of each type of the intervention were determined, if possible.